fiveringstudio/.github/profile/README.md

 ### Games & experiments
 small projects built for fun, learning, and creative growth.

-We’re not a studio chasing perfection we’re a group trying to make something real.
+We’re not a studio chasing perfection, we’re a group trying to make something real.

 ---